microsoft/table-transformer/README.md

 Additionally, cells in the headers are *canonicalized* and we implement multiple *quality control* steps to ensure the annotations are as free of noise as possible.
 For more details, please see [our paper](https://arxiv.org/pdf/2110.00061.pdf).

 ## News
+`11/21/2021`: Our paper "PubTables-1M: Towards comprehensive table extraction from unstructured documents" is available on [arXiv](https://arxiv.org/pdf/2110.00061.pdf).\
 `10/21/2021`: The full PubTables-1M dataset has been officially released on [Microsoft Research Open Data](https://msropendata.com/datasets/505fcbe3-1383-42b1-913a-f651b8b712d3).

 ## Getting the Data